lucianodato/noise-repellent/README.md

 An lv2 spectral noise reduction plugin.

-Dependencies: Install your distribution packages that contain pkg-config lv2-headers fftw3 libraries (pkg-config lv2-dev and libfftw3-dev in Debian based systems)
+Dependencies: Install your distribution packages similar to pkg-config lv2-dev and libfftw3-dev in Debian based systems.

 Compiling instructions: make and sudo make install